kumbulanit/t-sql/tech company/untitled/Module 2 - Introduction to T-SQL Querying/Lesson2_Understanding_Sets.md

 WHERE CategoryID IN (1, 3, 5);

 -- Subquery membership test
-SELECT * FROM Employees
+SELECT * FROM Employees e
-WHERE DepartmentID IN (
+WHERE d.DepartmentID IN (
-    SELECT DepartmentID
+    SELECT d.DepartmentID
-    FROM Departments
+    FROM Departments d
-    WHERE Budget > 100000
+    WHERE d.Budget > 100000
 );
 ```